Summer Bridge Program

 - Earn one of the 30 units needed to graduate from Albion unit in just four weeks!
 (All courses count towards graduation requirements.)

-- Choose from one of four innovative courses in anthropology, earth and environment, arts integrated learning, and historical and cultural activism.
+- Choose from one of four innovative courses in anthropology, food and the environment, arts integrated learning, history of cultural conflict, or take the TRIO track, which includes a series of courses on writing, wellness, finances, and more to prepare you for success in college.
 Each course will introduce you to contemporary topics in the specific field and take you beyond the classroom to explore museum exhibits, engage in service projects in the community, collect and present data, and so much more!

 - Take a variety of field trips and outings with fellow students.